D’Angelo: Last year it was a mixed thing when it came to sports in South Florida. Here are the main storylines for 2020: Sport - The Palm Beach Post - The Media Times

 None of our sports teams were in the playoffs, but we had some memorable moments from locals like Brooks Koepka, Tiger Woods, and Cocoa Gauff in 2019.
 Heat and Dolphins’ values should improve this year.

-The champagne is stale, the fireworks will be back in the next six months.
+The champagne is stale, the fireworks are back in the closet for six months.
 But the entire sports calendar for 2020 lies ahead.

 Last year we saw a colorful mix in South Florida when it came to sports.
 None of our professional teams reached the playoffs, and the Miami Hurricanes football program hit a new low.